mcariqueo/mcariqueo/README.md

 My professional background reflects a profound commitment to health research, with a particular emphasis on collaborative and integrative approaches.
 I am dedicated to advancing the field of pharmacology, leveraging my extensive experience to foster meaningful partnerships and drive innovative solutions.

-- 🌱 I’m currently learning Data Analysis in IT Academy
+- 🌱 I’m currently learning Data Analysis at IT Academy to further enhance my skills.